Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the nonlinear model

 The magnetization and loss induced by the magnetic field on the individual strands is reproduced via the local constitutive relationship $\b = \bhyst(\h)$, defined by the ROHM model~\cite{dular2024vector}.
 We use a chain of $N=5$ cells, with parameter values given in Table~\ref{tab_ROHM_param} in~\ref{app_ROHM}.

-The relationship between the strand voltage (per unit length) and the strand current $I_i$, either due to a net imposed transport current in the cable, or to a net strand current associated with IS coupling currents, is described by a combination of a ROHF model~\cite{rohf} of $M=5$ cells, with parameter values given in Table~\ref{tab_ROHF_param} in~\ref{app_ROHF}, and a current sharing relationship defined in~\ref{app_CS} which describes a smooth transition between the power law and a strand resistance in the normal state.
+The relationship between the strand voltage (per unit length) and the strand current $I_i$, either due to a net imposed transport current in the cable, or to a net strand current associated with IS coupling currents, is described by a combination of a ROHF model~\cite{rohf} using a chain of $M=5$ cells with parameter values given in Table~\ref{tab_ROHF_param} in~\ref{app_ROHF}, and the current sharing relationship defined in~\ref{app_CS} which describes a smooth transition between the power law and a strand resistance in the normal state.